AIPAG/SeqMIA/README.md

 # Cite

-  if you use SeqMIA for your research,please cite xxx.
+  if you use SeqMIA for your research,please cite Our paper [OpenAI](https://www.openai.com "OpenAI's Homepage") 链接示例。